seema2012jan/DemoProject/README.md

 # DemoProject
-First Project in MacOS and
+First Project in MacOS and Github
+Hi,
+This is my first project in github and macOS